FAIMS/burial-mounds-web/README.md

 ### Search Functionality

 The current search function allows the user to search records by `title` and `record_id` variables.
-If users wish to customize their search, please read https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/ which is used as a template for our project.
+If users wish to customize their search, please read this [tutorial](https://learn.cloudcannon.com/jekyll/jekyll-search-using-lunr-js/) which is used as the starting point to implement searching in this project.

-* _pages/search.md_ is the file which contains the search data.
+- _pages/search.md_ is the file which contains the search data.
-* _assets/js/search.js_ is the file which contains the Javascript logic to perform the search.
+- _assets/js/search.js_ is the file which contains the Javascript logic to perform the search.

 [Back to TOC](#table-of-contents)